-Gross margin dollars for risk consulting and internal audit services represent revenues less direct costs of services, which consist primarily of professional staff payroll, payroll taxes, insurance costs and reimbursable expenses.
-Gross margin dollars for the Company's risk consulting and internal audit division were \$155 million for the year ended December 31, 2013, up 32% from \$117 million for the year ended December 31, 2012.
+Gross margin dollars for risk consulting and internal audit services represent revenues less direct costs of services, which consist primarily of professional staff payroll, payroll taxes, benefit costs and reimbursable expenses.
+Gross margin dollars for the Company's risk consulting and internal audit division were \$155 million for the year ended December 31, 2013, up 32.0% from \$117 million for the year ended December 31, 2012.
 As a percentage of revenues, gross margin dollars for risk consulting and internal audit services were 29.3% in 2013, up from 25.9% in 2012.
 The increase in 2013 gross margin percentage was primarily the result of higher staff utilization rates.
 Utilization is the relationship of the time spent on client engagements to the total time available for the Company's risk consulting and internal audit services staff.

 Selling, General and Administrative Expenses.
 The Company's selling, general and administrative expenses consist primarily of staff compensation, advertising, depreciation and occupancy costs.
 The Company's selling, general and administrative expenses were \$1.32 billion for the year ended December 31, 2013, up 1.5% from \$1.31 billion for the year ended December 31, 2012.
-As a percentage of revenues, the Company's selling, general and administrative expenses were \$1.2% for 2013, down from 31.8% for 2012.
+As a percentage of revenues, the Company's selling, general and administrative expenses were 31.2% for 2013, down from 31.8% for 2012.
 For 2013 compared to 2012, selling, general and administrative expenses decreased for the Company's temporary and consultant segment and increased for the Company's permanent placement staffing services and risk consulting and internal audit services segments.
-Selling, general and administrative expenses as a percentage of revenues decreased for the Company's temporary and consultant and risk consulting and internal audit services segments and increased for the Company's permanent placement staffing services segments and increased for the Company's permanent placement and internal audit services segments and increased for the Company's permanent and risk consulting and internal audit services segments and increased for the Company's permanent placement staffing services segment in 2013 compared to 2012.
+Selling, general and administrative expenses as a percentage of revenues decreased for the Company's temporary and consultant and risk consulting and internal audit services segments and increased for the Company's permanent placement staffing services segment in 2013 compared to 2012.
 Contributing factors for each reportable segment are discussed below in further detail.